lech/Conq40/README.md

 - Bots respond to objectives from further away, expect resistance.

 ## Work in progress
-- I want bots with RPGs be firing at closer range on single players instead of only into groups.
-I'm still trying to figure out these settings and fine-tune them for closer RPG responses.
+- I want bots with a RPG to fire upon single players at close range instead of just at groups at medium/long ranges.
+I'm still trying to fine-tune these settings for a closer, potentially point-blank RPG responses.
 Why?
 Because surprise, you blew up!

 ## Installation

 - MAKE A BACKUP of your current configuration.
 Vanilla or otherwise.
 - DON'T BE STUPID.
 CHANGE THE DEFAULT RCON PASSWORD!
 - Copy, paste and edit the files you need into their appropriate directories.
+- See http://ins.jballou.com/cvarlist.php if you have doubts for any of the config settings.

-## Bugs and other known issues
+## Bugs and known issues

 - If you're running on a shared host, you may notice stutter and this might not run so well.
 If that happens you may want to scale back the number of bots or opt for a better host.
 Preferably the latter.
 - On map change, loading the next map may throw a ``Host_Error: CL_ReadPreserveEnt: u.m_nNewEntity == MAX_EDICTS || u.m_nNewEntity < 0`` error on the client if the server hosted on Windows dedicated server (not fully tested under *nix yet).
 Not quite sure what's causing this, but reconnecting to the server works.